bastiloeblein/Solar-Energy-Map-Germany/README.md

 3. **preprocessing**
    - Contains notebooks used for data preprocessing.
+   - Geotiff_Notebook for automatic webscrape and preprocessing is contained in drive file
    - Prepares the data utilized in the application.

 ### Why This Structure?